yussidivnall/scrap/README.md

 parser = Json.Parser('path/to/file.json','$.employees')
 with parser as p:
     for item in p.items:
-        # Do something with entry
+        # Do something with item
 ```

 We can then extract the items to a dictionary by using a template